TABLE OF CONTENTS

 As the first quarter of 2020 draws to a close, the world finds itself amid a global pandemic.
-The Coronavirus crisis is affecting every corner of life as we quickly and blindly adjust to the “new normal”.
+The Coronavirus crisis affects every corner of life as we quickly and blindly adjust to the “new normal.”
 Whether speaking of personal or professional adjustments, both are a little intimidating or even downright scary.
-In the business world, many businesses did not anticipate the need to have a clearcut crisis management plan.
+Many businesses did not anticipate the need to have a clear-cut crisis management plan in the business world.
 Most are not equipped to deal with the severity of COVID-19.

-This pandemic forced companies to alter their perspective on many key workplace topics – working remotely being a significant shift to protect their employees’ health and well-being.
+This pandemic forced companies to alter their perspective on many key workplace topics – working remotely is a significant shift to protect their employees’ health and well-being.
 It is currently impossible to go a day without viewing a plethora of #WFH posts.
-Having to make the change so quickly as numerous organizations across the United States have recently done, can make the change a challenge.
+If you’d like to know more about the tools needed for a successful remote work environment, please check out this article.
+Having to change so quickly as numerous organizations across the United States have recently done can change a challenge.
 As our 24/7 news cycle reports rising coronavirus numbers, workers are becoming unmotivated quickly.
 Many fear for their lives, and most are overwhelmed with the upheaval of their regular daily routine.
 All things considered, morale amongst employees can easily slip and falter.
 As many businesses cannot afford to stop operations because of the COVID-19 pandemic, it is of utmost importance to stay ahead of the cycle and keep employees motivated, even as they work from home.
 Keep company morale steadfast by following these below insights.

 1. Check-Ins for Team Wellness